IanVS/eslint-nibble/README.md

 ## Notes

 This module does not make any decisions about which ESLint rules to run.
-Make sure your project has a .eslintrc file if you want ESLint to do anything.
+Make sure your project has an `.eslintrc` file if you want ESLint to do anything.
 As of version 1.0.0, no rules are enabled by default.

 [npm-badge]: https://img.shields.io/npm/v/eslint-nibble.svg
 [npm-badge-url]: https://www.npmjs.com/package/eslint-nibble